Gallo00/Grammar-Mistakes-Finder/README.md

 >- docker network create -d bridge --subnet 10.0.100.0/16 tap <br>

 A network will be created to connect the various containers <br>
-Note: WSL must be used on a Windows environment <br>
+Note: on a Windows environment you have to use WSL 2<br>

 Note: Pay attention to the folder where the "docker compose" commands are launched. <br>
 It' necessary to launch commands in the project folder.<br>